Skip to main content

 When possible, the cancer is removed by surgery.
 The types of surgery that may be done are:

-• Partial hepatectomy removes the part of the liver where cancer is found by surgery.
+• Partial hepatectomy is surgery to remove the part of the liver where cancer is found.
 The part removed may be a wedge of tissue, an entire lobe, or a larger part of the liver, along with some of the healthy tissue around it.
 The remaining liver tissue takes over the functions of the liver and may regrow.

 • Liver transplant is the removal of the entire liver by surgery, followed by a transplant of a healthy liver from a donor.
 A liver transplant may be done when the cancer is in the liver only, and a donated liver can be found.
 If the patient has to wait for a donated liver, other treatment is given as needed.